-Trump hovers over McCain, Rubio U.S. Senate re-election contests
+Rubio wins Republican nod for another Senate term

 At the same time, they have steered clear of attacks on Trump that might antagonize his core supporters.

-Adding to the intrigue is that the fates of the two senators will likely play a big role in whether Republicans can upset expectations and maintain majority control of the Senate after the Nov.
-8 election.
+Adding to the intrigue is that the fates of the two senators will likely play a big role in whether Republicans can upset expectations and maintain majority control of the Senate after November's election.

-But first, McCain will have to win Tuesday's Republican primary in Arizona and Rubio will have to prevail in Florida.

-McCain, who is trying to extend a 30-year Senate career, faces a challenge from physician and former state Senator Kelli Ward, who is aligned with the conservative Tea Party movement.

-McCain leads Ward by 55 percent to 29 percent, according to a CNN opinion poll released last week.
-But Ward is ratcheting up her attacks, arguing: "It's time to defeat the establishment and retire McCain."
+McCain was leading Ward by 55 percent to 29 percent in a CNN opinion poll released last week.
+But in the run-up to Tuesday's voting, Ward ratcheted up her attacks, arguing: "It's time to defeat the establishment and retire McCain," who turned 80 on Monday.

-In an interview last week with Politico, Ward called McCain, 80, "a pretty sour old guy."
-Citing her medical background, she questioned whether he would even live long enough to complete another six-year Senate term.

-Ward has aligned herself with Trump, who will face Democrat Hillary Clinton in November's presidential election.

-Echoing Trump's call for the building of a wall on the southern border with Mexico, Ward has boasted: "It's time to mix the mortar to fix the border."

-Trying to neutralize Ward's appeal with conservatives, McCain has touted his support for gun rights, his vow to cut government waste and endorsements from anti-abortion leaders.
+In trying to neutralize Ward's appeal with conservatives, McCain has touted his support for gun rights, his vow to cut government waste and endorsements from anti-abortion leaders.

 If McCain, who chairs the Senate Armed Services Committee, wins on Tuesday, he would face Democratic U.S. Representative Ann Kirkpatrick.

-That prompted the major Republican Senate candidates to quit, leaving Carlos Beruff, 58, a millionaire homebuilder and newcomer to politics, as Rubio's main primary challenger.
-Like Ward, Beruff has embraced Trump and has accused Rubio of "tap dancing" around the presidential nominee and only offering him lukewarm support.

-Rubio is polling well ahead of Beruff.
-A win on Tuesday means Rubio would likely face U.S. Representative Patrick Murphy, who leads the Democratic field.

-(Additional reporting by Dustin Volz; Editing by Caren Bohan and Peter Cooney)
+(Reporting by Richard Cowan; Editing by Peter Cooney)